Quincyvi/The-ISS-Foundation/README.md

   + CargoList3:
       6^1000

-### Max number of parcels that can be shipped with the 4 spacecrafts,
+### Max number of parcels that can be shipped with the 4 spacecrafts
-calculated with sum of total payload mass and sum of total payload volume minus total mass parcels and total volume parcels:
+#### Calculated with sum of total payload mass and sum of total payload volume minus total mass parcels and total volume parcels:
 + Cargo List1: 97 parcels
 + Cargo List2: 92 parcels